hedyhli/outline.nvim/README.md

 - **show_status()**

-  Display current provider and outline window status in the messages area.
+  Display provider and outline window status in a floating window.

 - **has_provider()**